Following

 News.
 The article summarizes items from a critical review paper

-by Parrish and Fehsenfeld, which expresses concerns about the
+by Parrish and Fehsenfeld, which expressed concerns about the

 integrity of ambient ozone measurements, using the EPA-approved